friedger/info_tokens/docs/mobile_wallet.md

-# Buying & selling tokens using the ThreeFold Wallet
+# Buying & Selling Tokens using the ThreeFold Wallet

 ## Registration and login
 For the first use of the wallet, you will have to register your account.
 You will get account on [ItsYou.online](Itsyou.online) identity portal.